 China - Timespaces - space-time reflections of physical explorations of China´s largest cities and Hong Kong

-The general idea behind the Timespaces series is inspired by the mathematical concept ´atlas´ (topology).
+The concept of the Timespaces series is inspired by the mathematical concept ´atlas´ (topology).
 An atlas constitutes a curved space which consists of multiple ´straight´ spaces.
-Present-day mathematical descriptions of the Universe use atlases to account for the curvature of space which is demanded for by Einstein´s General Theory of Relativity.
+Present-day mathematical descriptions of the Universe use atlases to account for its curvature.